jojoww/remote-dvr/readme.md

 ## For the end user
 This program should be provided by a server, for example over the URL http://localhost/viewer.
 Open this URL in Chrome or a similar browser that supports WebGL 2.0 (preferred) or at least WebGL 1.0 (resulting in worse image quality).

+(A quick way to provide a server is using python3: First, open a terminal in the folder containing these files.
+Then, type 'python -m http.server 1234' to open a webserver at port 1234 pointing to the current directory.
+The address of the folder would then be 'http:/localhost:1234/')

 ### Step 1: Configuration
 The first view is a configuration page where you have to enter multiple information:

-- The URL of a configuration file, also on a web server, e.g. http://localhost/data/config.json
+- The URL of a configuration file, also on a web server, e.g. http://localhost/samplple-data/config.json
-- The URL of the data root folder, also on a web server, e.g. http://localhost/data/
+- The URL of the data root folder, also on a web server, e.g. http://localhost/samplple-data/
 - A sampling rate for the volume rendering.
 Value 1 means that every pixel is sampled at least once.
 Value 2 means oversampling, hence every pixel is sampled at least twice.
 Lower values lead to skipped pixels: value 0.1 means only one of 10 pixels is considered.
 A value of 1 is recommended, but lower values can tremendously increase rendering speed.
 Note: This does NOT affect the view of cutting planes - they always have high quality.
 - Type of the data.
 Uint8 means that each channel is converted to 256 intensity levels.
 Float32 offers much higher precision but requires four times the memory on the graphics card.
 Although it is below the resolution of the microscope's camera, uint8 should be sufficient for most images.
 Note, the program stretches the histogram (and cuts off unused intensity values at the upper side of the intensity range) to maximize the dynamic range.